 As the continental plates collide and then eventually break up and drift apart again, parts of one plate can become attached to another and drift away with it.
-Such fragments are called terranes, and they are an important indicator of lateral movements in the Earth’s crust, and provide evidence from which the movements may be deduced.
+Such fragments are called terranes; they are an important indicator of lateral movements in the Earth’s crust and provide evidence from which the movements may be deduced.

 Here is a list of some of the ancient continents that existed in the history of the Earth.
 Note that these are not universally accepted facts.
 Trying to reconstruct continents of such an age is a matter of conjecture.
 There is some evidence, but it is by no means conclusive.